ruthwikchikoti/QUIZZ_APP/README.md

 And that's it!
 Super simple, right?
 Get ready to challenge yourself and learn something new with each quiz.
 Enjoy! 🎉

 ---

-Feel free to customize the parts of the README above to better fit your project, especially where it mentions the repository URL.